data-provider/core/README.md

 ### clean cache

-Use the ["mercury" `sources` object][mercury-sources-docs-url] for cleaning many instances at a time.
+Use the ["mercury" `sources` method][mercury-sources-docs-url] for cleaning many instances at a time.
 Use the "api" tag to clean all "mercury-api" instances:

 ```js
 import { sources } from "@xbyorange/mercury";